hughfdjackson/immutable/README.markdown

-# Persist
+# Persistent

-Persistant data-structures from the comfort of JavaScript - a lá clojure.
+Persistentant data-structures from the comfort of JavaScript - a lá clojure.

 ## Why?